This is the second posthumous letter I’ve written to my dad since he died in 2009. Sometimes I just need that connection.

 Our move happened during a pandemic though.
-The coronavirus, which had not been seen in humans before, emerged in China late last year (and is referred to as Covid 19).
+A new coronavirus emerged in China late last year (and is referred to as Covid 19).
 Theories are that it emerged in a wet market, though people like Trump and other conspiracy theorists think it might have been manufactured on purpose.
 Yeah…that’s the world we live in, Dad.
 I can see you rolling your eyes right now.
 But this has changed our lives, perhaps forever.
 It has shown that humans are vulnerable beings and not the invincible people we sometimes think we are.
 I know that you believed a great good existed among the human race, and I do too.
 The day after the pandemic was announced I traveled early in the morning, from Vancouver to Halifax, to take possession of our new house.
 I had already planned a pitstop in Chicago, so got to see Mom (who’s doing beautifully!), William, Elaine, and Jimmy.
 We had typical goofy times.
 Remember when we used to play Dictionary at the house in Twin Oaks and the living room was elbow to elbow full of people sitting on chairs, couches, the base of the fireplace, and the floor–and there would be nonstop laughter?
 Well, we only had five of us, but it was just as funny and we laughed so much we almost cried.
 That was a nice repose to the scary traveling I had to do.
 I went from Vancouver to Toronto to Chicago to Montreal to Halifax.
 Two days after I landed in Halifax, border travel was closed to nonessential travelers.
 Then we had to get Morgan here sooner than planned because travel was being reduced within the country too.
 The virus is highly contagious, though many people don’t experience symptoms.
 And because not enough tests have been available for testing everyone, it is not known how many people have gotten the disease.
 The United States, thanks to Trump’s mishandling of the disease at every level, has had, so far, 2.3 tested million confirmed cases and 122,000 deaths, the highest country’s confirmed cases and deaths in the world.
 It’s a different world, for sure.
 Most things in Nova Scotia are still closed down or run at reduced hours.
 Groceries stores have remained open, though you have to stand six feet apart and follow lines in the store.
 I always wear a mask and sometimes rubber gloves when I’m out.
 Sit-down restaurants, hair salons, smaller produce markets, indie shops, theaters, dentist and doctor offices, churches, and many other places still aren’t open, except some for limited or emergency services.
 I got a new doctor here, but it has been phone consults only.
 We go out once a week for things like food and yard work stuff.
 Nova Scotia’s curve of cases/deaths has flattened, a goal used by many to determine when things can start opening up a little more.
 The goal is so that too many cases won’t overwhelm hospitals and those on the front lines.
 The US has not experienced this curve-flattening, yet is opening up stuff everywhere.
 It doesn’t make sense to me.
 We have talked with neighbors over fences but not close-up yet.
 Luckily, people around here are a little weary of things, and that’s good.
 But it is strange to have not been able to have friends over at all in the months we’ve been here.
 Morgan is working from his office remotely, as many people are, and I am not working yet, just volunteering (remote work) for an ecology centre here.

 When you were alive, you lived through the various stages of the civil rights movement.
 In my life, I have seen the absence of Black culture and voices, whether it’s film, literature, or anything, really.
 Lately, the #blacklivesmatter (what’s that?
 It’s a hashtag, mostly after your time, Dad) has finally reached a bigger reach than ever, which is great.
 Black Lives Matter started in 2013, so, after your time here on Earth.
 I think of my upbringing and realize how white it really was.
 I don’t think that was by your design, necessarily.
 You went where your job took you.
 But it was really absent of the culture we needed to have and listen to.
 Fortunately, you raised us with the belief that Black lives do matter, but I think, looking back, that we just didn’t know how much due to living in areas that were lacking of much diversity.
 I am grateful, however, that you raised us with the belief that all were equal.
 And I’ll never forget those years when you took us, along with others at the church, down to Chicago to tutor children in poor areas that were predominantly Black.
 It wasn’t just a do-good thing on your part.
 You and Mom made genuine friends with people of the church, and we would go to their church services and eat at their very tasty potlucks, which reminded me of the way Mom’s mother cooked in eastern Kentucky.
 I remember you once told me that you preferred the lively gospel music and sermons at that church than the one we went to in the suburbs.
 That the latter felt sterile somehow.
 I remember in 2007 when I played some gospel music (that you loved, and your dad had loved) at the condo, and you had on a beret and snapped your fingers, and got lively, even though Parkinsons was ruining your mind and body.